mozzillation/checolo.re/README.md

 ## How to contribute

 **CheColore** is an open project.
 Feel free to submit your suggestions by opening an issue on Github.
+Have a look to our [Code of Conduct](https://github.com/mozzillation/checolo.re/blob/main/code_of_conduct.md) before submitting any content.

 ## Contributors